MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-landing-zone-data-products.md

 Azure Policy would drive the default configuration of these services within a Data Landing Zone.

-Therefore, we can consider operational analytics as multiple resource groups, which the Data Product Scrum Team can request from a standard service catalog.
+We can consider operational analytics as multiple resource groups, which the Data Product Scrum Team can request from a standard service catalog.
 By using Azure Policy, we can configure the security boundary and required feature set.

 Data products manage, organize, and make sense of the data across domains and present the insights gained from the data products.
 A data product is a result of data from one or many data domains and/or other data products.